-Helen has served as the Director of the School of Communication Sciences and Disorders since August of 2016 and has the pleasure of working with enormously talented faculty who are committed to student learning and to moving the field of speech-language pathology forward through research.
+Helen served as the Director of the School of Communication Sciences and Disorders from August of 2016 through April of 2023.
+She had the pleasure of working with the enormously talented faculty of CSD who remain committed to student learning and to moving the field of speech-language pathology forward through research.

 Amanda Stead is an associate professor in the School of Communication Sciences and Disorders.
 She is also the coordinator of the school's simulation program and is credentialed as a Certified Healthcare Simulation Educator (CHSE).
 Her passion for working with dementia patients comes from personal family experience and from her experiences in long-term care settings.
 It is her personal goal to educate students and the community about the important role speech-language pathologists play in the care of patients with dementia and in end-of-life care.

 Jordan Tinsley has been a member of the CSD faculty since 2020.
 She brings her background in medical speech-language pathology to teach clinical skills to the next generation of SLPs and to help coordinate community-based student placements.
 Jordan's professional interests include voice disorders, gender-spectrum voice & communication, and using simulations to supplement clinical learning.